 On the other hand, don’t discredit a candidate just because they don’t have extensive knowledge of the systems you use.
 Look for trainability when it comes to computers and technology.

 Being happy with a new job is more than just enjoying the work.
-For a new hire to feel satisfied in their new position, they also need to fit within the organization’s culture.
+For new hires to feel satisfied in their new position, they also need to fit within the organization’s culture.

 People have different expectations of what a company should be.
 It’s important to gauge your candidate’s expectations before any offers are extended to double check that your organization offers the culture and benefits they’re looking for.